Announcing The Ripper Alliance

-The Ripper Rescue Alliance has been put together as a rapid response to the call for action and will have three core functional units: Operations, Research and Education.
+The Ripper ‘Rescue’ Alliance was formed in the wake of Australia’s devastating fires of 2019-20, as a rapid response to the call for help covering three core functional units: Operations, Research and Education.

 The Alliance brings together some of the country’s leading specialists in search and rescue, drone operations, aerial mapping, AI analysis, data collection, processing and analytics to establish a groundbreaking, multi-faceted assistance response to the current need for bushfire recovery assistance.

-In addition, the Ripper Rescue Alliance will be underpinned by leading academics, researchers, and scientists across a wide variety of sectors and institutions in order to drive the important longer-term vision.
+The Ripper Alliance will be underpinned by leading academics, researchers, and scientists across a wide variety of sectors and institutions in order to drive the important longer-term vision.

 “We come to this Alliance with an open collaborative spirit, and welcome all requests and opportunities for our support in Australia’s recovery.”